Open Accessibility Menu

 What should I do about my elective procedures, regular appointments, and screenings?

 Patient and staff health and safety are our top priority.
-We are able to see patients via telehealth virtual visits and in our hospital and clinics, following CDC safety guidelines.
+We are able to see patients via telehealth virtual visits and in our health system and clinics, following CDC safety guidelines.
 Please talk to your physician to schedule your appointments, screenings, and procedures.
 Your physician will help determine the most appropriate care setting for you.
 We are testing all patients prior to surgical procedures.